[overview]

 ========

-**Physical Moves**: Since Tornadus-T prefers to run specially offensive sets which are more difficult to check and force off the field, physical moves generally don't see use.
+**Physical Moves**: Since Tornadus-T prefers to run specially offensive sets which are more difficult to check and force off the field, physical moves generally don't see as much use.
 Physical sets would include moves such as Acrobatics and Brick Break which work better against builds that lack physical walls or intimidate, in conjunction with Bulk Up, to put pressure on such teams.

 **Tailwind**: Tailwind can be used to provide short-term speed control for your team.
 This functions well to enable slower breakers to clean up a game once Tornadus-T goes down or pivots out.